 The combustible gas detector is a catalytic type detector that produces an electrical output that corresponds to the detection range.
 It is packaged in a 1/2 NPT nipple with a sintered metal flame arrestor on one end allowing ambient air to diffuse into the detector.
 The flame arrestor also contains any sparks which may occur within the detector.
 The 1/2 NPT mounting threads at the top of the detector allow you to mount it into the bottom conduit hub of the junction box.
-The junction box conduit hub is 3/4 NPT, so a 3/4 x 1/2 NPT reducer is used to install the combustible gas detector.
-A flame arrestor guard is located at the bottom of the detector and is permanently bonded to the detector housing.
-The flame arrestor guard protects the flame arrestor from impact damage.
+The junction box conduit hub is 3/4 NPT, so a $3/4 \times 1/2$ NPT reducer is used to install the combustible gas detector.
+A rainshield screws onto the bottom of the detector (flame arrestor end).
+The rainshield helps protect the detector from rain and debris in the monitoring environment.
 Four color-coded leads extend from the top of the detector.
 The leads allow you to connect the detector to the terminal strip.